 The type of private sewage disposal system that exist on a farmstead or that you plan to install on a bare parcel will be the determining factor for the size of the parcel that you want to subdivide.
 The County policies encourages a smaller parcel size whenever possible in order to preserve agricultural land.
 If a larger parcel is proposed in order to meet the minimum setback distances from an open discharge type of private sewage disposal system to new property boundaries, the County's policies provide for a monetary contribution to the Rural Development Fund.
 Please call the Planning and Development department for more information.

 For multi-lot subdivisions you will be required to prepare an outline plan or an area structure plan and engineering studies, as well as enter into a development agreement with the County.
 Policy 5.16 Engineering Design Guidelines and General Construction Specifications describes the relevant requirements.

 Community and Street Names

 For a multi-lot subdivision you would have to provide a community name and street names (see Policy 300.8 Community and Road Naming Procedures).

-The applicant must comply with Bylaw 1430-10 relative to making arrangements for civic addressing of the new lot(s).
+The applicant must comply with the County's Rural Addressing Bylaw relative to making arrangements for civic addressing of the new lot(s).